prysmaticlabs/documentation/docs/how-prysm-works/optimistic-sync.md

 ### 2.3 Optimistic Node

 It may happen that after importing this block `F` it becomes head.
 In this case we will inform the ELC by calling `notifyForkchoiceUpdated`.
 The engine is now **required** to execute and validate block `F` if it hasn't done so already.
-Some engines (eg geth) would have already validated the block if the fork was not long enough.
+Some engines (e.g., geth) would have already validated the block if the fork was not long enough.
 In this case they will return immediately `VALID` or `INVALID`.
 Other engines may not have executed it, specifically, if they haven't executed even block `E`, or if they do not even have block `E`, they will return `SYNCING`.
 In this case, the CLC has already imported the block `F`, which is now its current head, and it has been imported optimistically.
 When this happens we say that **the node is optimistic**.

 <mark>An optimistic node may not act on its head: it cannot propose a block, it cannot attest to an optimistic head and cannot sign sync committee duties.</mark> It may (and should) however gossip optimistic blocks.